rahil627/rathewolf/docs/index.md

     - **most of my focus should be on projects for these people*

 games
+note to self: forget the traditional style of making video games and stick to making input interfaces to existing games, and modifying existing games, or combining them? who knows! go back to creative frameworks!!
+The game engine world is a deep deep rabbit hole! :(

   - **battle games** (local multiplayer)
     - **battle game maker**
       - [game-making tool-box](https://github.com/rahil627/ra)
         - ugh, no... just wait until the Luxe engine use C# with Foster or Dinghy
   - iPad battle 'n party games (local multiplayer)
-  - forget the traditional style of video games and stick to making input interfaces to existing games, and modifying existing games, or combining them? who knows! go back to creative frameworks!!
-The game engine world is a deep deep rabbit hole! :(

 apps?
   - **markdown writer** for writers (mobile)